 Studio & Friends are special events at restaurant Studio in Copenhagen, where head chef Torsten Vildgaard invites other Michelin-starred chefs to Copenhagen to cook with him.
 It’s called a four-hands-dinner, and the idea is to make internationally acclaimed restaurants available for a Danish audience in Denmark.
 At the very first Studio & Friends-event, the second pair of hands belonged to Gert de Mangeleer from restaurant Hertog Jan in Belgium.
 I traveled from Oslo to Copenhagen in the evening, and back again dead early the next morning, just to catch this unique happening at the Standard in April.

-Last summer was my first visit to restaurant Studio, and I was struck by the beautiful presentations and high level of cooking at this one star Michelin restaurant.
+Last summer was my first visit to Studio, and I was struck by the beautiful presentations and high level of cooking at this one star Michelin restaurant.
 I think they are well on their way to get two stars next year.
 Hell, many of the dishes were already improved heavily in just half a year.
 So here I was again, and this time I was invited by chef Torsten Vildgaard himself.
 What an honor!
-In addition, I got to meet Gert de Mangeleer – head chef from 3-Michelin-starred restaurant Hertog Jan in Belgium.
+In addition, I got to meet Gert de Mangeleer – the head chef of three Michelin-starred restaurant Hertog Jan in Belgium.

 Gert de Mangeleer of Hertog Jan has an impressive record.
 Together with his sommelier colleague and partner Joachim Boudens, he achieved three Michelin stars in the French guide just five years after they opened.
-The 1st star in 2007, the 2nd star in 2010 and the 3rd star in the 2012 guide.
-The average age of their chefs is 22 years old, which makes them the youngest 3-Michlin-star-team in the world.
+The first star in 2007, the second star in 2010, and the third star in the 2012 guide.
+The average age of their chefs is 22 years old, which makes them the youngest three Michlin-star-team in the world.
 I really hope to eat there one day!

 Studio at the Standard has such a unique location.
 The art deco building is very idyllic at the waterfront, and the eye to details in the restaurant interior is just amazing.
 Inside the open kitchen, all the chefs were gathered for mental preparations before the dinner while I snuck around and shot some pictures and video.
 Once Torsten Vildgaard did his war cry, everyone made as much noise as they could muster, and the hard work ahead could commence.
 Later on, Torsten welcomed all the guests to this special evening.
 He told us how he recalls his time back at Noma, which lies just across the canal from Studio, with his boss René Redzepi in charge.
 Furthermore, he said he admires Gert for being such a young chef decorated with three stars.